Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 I’ve signed up.
 Now what?

-Swell Investing built its image around attracting those who care about the world.
-Environmental and social impact are at the core of its values, and if that’s something you have in common, it could be a good opportunity to invest in what you believe in.
-More conservative investors may not find the stock-based securities as attractive, and the annual fee may be slightly steep.
-To get the full breadth of what investing accounts can offer, compare your options with our guide to robo-advisors before you settle.
+Swell Investing is a robo-advisor that’s designed for those who care about the world.
+Environmental and social impact is at the core of its values, and if that’s something you have in common, Swell might be right for you.
+However, more conservative investors may not find the stock-based securities as attractive, and its fees can be slightly higher than its competitors.
+To get the full picture of what automated investment companies can offer, compare your options with our guide to robo-advisors before you settle.

 Yes.
 When you create your mix, you can choose to keep all of your investments in one industry or allocate your money across multiple.

 You will be asked to close your account or skip the withdrawal.